shiftyfive/thunderMouse/README.md

 # Thundermouse
 ---
-Thundermouse is a static site generator.
-Thundermouse accepts single json file written as an array of JSON objects that will be converted to a tree the tree is then traversed and objects are written to the DOM
+A static site generator.
+Thundermouse accepts single JSON file must contain a single array of JSON objects that will be converted to a tree the tree is then traversed and objects are written to the DOM.

 ## Prerequisites
 ---